 ABOUT US

-Chattanooga Room in the Inn (CRITI) offers a residential program for homeless women and children.
-The CRITI Program's length of time is individualized to the participant’s circumstances and progress.
-Services provided at CRITI are free of charge and include transitional housing, one meal a day provided by volunteers, access to affordable or free health care, life skills training, parenting classes, mentoring, assistance with finding affordable housing (HomeAgain Program), and case management services.
+Chattanooga Room in the Inn (CRITI) offers a residential program for women and children facing homelessness.
+Services provided at CRITI are free of charge and include transitional housing, one meal a day provided by volunteers, life skills training, parenting classes, mentoring, assistance with finding affordable housing (Rapid Rehousing Program), and case management services.
 This program allows the women and their children to find stability and thereby increase their opportunities and chances for independence when they leave the program.

 PROGRAMS